 A. This form is provided in accordance with the Federal Acquisition Regulation, Part 17.5 Economy Act Determination.

 The review is not intended to be a review of the actual task order under the Scientific Services Program prime contract.
 Instead, the SSP legal review should be completed by the attorney, who does not have a direct interest in the work being proposed, to determine the following:

 - If this request is for non-personal services (as personal services are not allowed).

 - If the terms of the specific tasks and the various elements of work make sense (i.e., are they consistent and are they complete?)

 Q. Who is the ARO Finance Point of Contact?

 Q. How will I know when a task order has been issued?

 A. ARO will e-mail a copy of the task order award to the COR.
-The prime contractor will notify the selected performer(s) of their authorized start date (to be determined by issuance of a Purchase Order by a Battelle subcontracting officer).
+The prime contractor will notify the selected performer(s) of their authorized start date (which is determined by the issuance of a Purchase Order to the performer from a Battelle subcontracting officer).

 Q. What if I want to modify a task order?